pbarya/simple-draw-CERN-ROOT-/README.md

 # simple-draw-CERN-ROOT-
-Interactive drawing,  need cern root installed
+Interactive drawing,  assuming cern root installed.

 This is simple drawing code.
 Can draw simple 2D graph and histogram using any data file.
 This has some interactive features and it can be used by a layman.
 You need to do the following (Unix): -